 Aeromedical support can be provided as a one-time training program, a short-term or a long-term support contract.
 The focus of the support is addressing Human Performance.

 An example of one-time training would be providing from 1 to 8 hours of training.
-This could also be multiple days of training such as our 3-Day courses.
+This could also be multiple days of training such as our 3-Day Human Factors course.

 Short- and long-term contracts consist of both on-site and off-site responsibilities.
 Each has specific tasks and even though on-site representation shifts to off-site does not mean our responsibilities are suspended.
 An example of short- or long-term contract Scope of Work would be: